yagrawl/scribbles/content/blog/2018-09-04-visit-to-stockholm/index.md

 path: /visit-to-stockholm
 ---

 Stockholm, Sweden is one of the most beautiful city on this planet but doesn't necessarily come up on top of the list of places to visit in Europe.
 After my internship at Braintree, I was planning on a short trip to a couple places in Europe with my friends.
-I really wanted to go to Rome but since the Schengen visa appointments are pretty scare in the US I couldn't find one for Italy.
+I really wanted to go to Rome but since the Schengen visa appointments are pretty scare in the US I so couldn't find one for Italy.

 Schengen visa requires that the country you get it from is the place where you stay the longest during your visit.
 After scouring for appointments from all Schengen area countries, we decided to compromise and go to Stockholm in Sweden and I am really glad that happened.